Additional client drivers for YSQL

 The Yugabyte Structured Query Language (YSQL) API builds upon and extends a fork of the query layer from PostgreSQL 11.2, with the intent of supporting most PostgreSQL functionality and adding new functionality to supported distributed SQL databases.

-For details on PostgreSQL feature support in YSQL, see What Features Does YSQL Support?
+For details on PostgreSQL feature support in YSQL, refer to SQL feature support.

 For help using these drivers with YSQL, ask your questions in the Slack community.

 If you encounter an issue or have an enhancement request, file a GitHub issue.

 libpq is the C client library for connecting to and interacting with PostgreSQL databases. libpq is also the underlying engine used in other PostgreSQL application interfaces.
 The libpq client library supports the SCRAM-SHA-256 authentication method.